 For we accept the eternal truth that the only constant is change, and yet change for its own sake is not a change worth taking, rather, change must have a basis in noble culture and Wihinei - lest it be corrupted, and destroy the very culture and people it claimed to help.
 We have seen many such destructive and ill-guided changes in modern times; many manufactured "isms" of the debt-monger, the soft-handed street agitator, and the professional litigator rewriting the laws capriciously to benefit himself, to the grief of millions of beleaguered landsvolk of various tongues and shades in all Indo-European lands.
 There is no point in delving into the muck of all their machinations here.

 Change for its own sake is rootless and rudderless, just as Tradition for its own sake is aimless and pointless.
 Thus our way is Immanence at its core, and thus the Traditions that sprout from it are both elegant and meaningful.
 There is no excessive tradition, no slave pen of paranoid obsessive over-complication, no quicksand of fear, guilt, and neurotic arrogance against the less-than-perfect practitioner who is still learning.
 In Armanenschaft, as well as other authentic Runic paths, Tradition serves Immanence and thus serves us in our efforts to become more like the Gods - not the other way around!

 The ancient Traditions that we DO retain, are not there for their own sake, but simply because they are what has been proven to work for strengthening our connection with our Immanence!

 They are the ones that the Runic Skalds and Armanen of past ages tested over centuries to be the most effective and proven methods for accessing the ancestrally transmitted Immanence of Odin/Wotan/Vayu-Vata and the Runes/Raunen/Ravanan in our daily lives.
 Our traditions are there because our sages and wise ones proved that they work, not because somebody imposed them on us to create more work for us.
-Our traditions are there for our improvement, not for our enslavement or for nepotistic arrogance through obsessive legalism and pedantic hair-splitting sophistry.
+Our traditions are there for our improvement, not for fanaticism or enslavement to routine through obsessive legalism and pedantic hair-splitting sophistry.